-These facts related to science and technology will leave you astonished.
+These educational facts related to science and technology will leave you astonished.

 - The Indian Space Research Organisation (ISRO) sent Chandrayaan – 1 to the moon in 2008.
 Indian scientists were the first to discover water on the moon.

-- It is claimed that the Vedas have mentioned about gravity long before Issac Newton did (3).
+- It is claimed that the Vedas have mentioned gravity long before Issac Newton did (3).

 - Plough, a tool used in agricultural fields for cultivation, was invented in India at Kalibangan, a small town located in Rajasthan.